Kamony/stress-in-workplace/src/pages/activities/index.md

 title: Activities
 activities:
   - name: |
-      The international online workshop of project partners
+      The international workshop of project partners
     text: Organization of a two-day international workshop, "Stress management in the workplace," in the Czech Republic (České Budějovice).
 The objective will be to bring together the academic community and business